ASelviyan/firstTryAtTypescript/README.md

-My first try at typescript! # firstTryAtTypescript Working with Numbers, String, and Booleans types
+My first try at typescript!
+Working with Numbers, String, and Booleans types.